 This simple side dish of baby carrots flavored with lots of ginger and sweet dried fruit goes well with with curries and grain pilafs.

 Here’s a nice change of pace from “white” coleslaw — a combination of red cabbage and carrot, sweetened with dried apricots.
-It adds a refreshing note to spicy meals and adds vibrant color to the plate. more→
+It adds a refreshing note to spicy meals and adds vibrant color to the plate.
+You can use whichever fresh herbs you like, or a combination, but I think this is particularly good with cilantro.
+Photos by Evan Atlas. more→

 Here’s a tasty way to highlight carrots in a lightly cooked side dish.
 Their natural sweetness is enhanced with chopped dried fruit and balanced with a bit of lemon. more→